anthonycoffey/property-manager-pro/memory-bank/progress.md

     *   Integrated the "Add New Property Manager" form in `src/components/Admin/PropertyManagerManagement.tsx` to interact with the `createPropertyManager` Cloud Function.
     *   Added `/admin/property-managers` route to `src/routes.tsx` protected by `ProtectedRoute`.
 *   **Resolved Firebase Admin SDK Initialization Error:** Changed `import * as admin from 'firebase-admin';` to `import admin from 'firebase-admin';` in `functions/src/index.ts` to resolve `TypeError: admin.initializeApp is not a function` during Firebase Functions deployment in an ES module environment.
+*   **Removed Token Refresh Mechanism from `processSignUp` (2025-05-23):**
+    *   Modified `functions/src/index.ts` in the `processSignUp` function to completely remove any explicit server-side mechanism for signaling client-side token refresh (this included removing the previously implemented Firestore `userTokenRefreshFlags` and the original Realtime Database calls).
+    *   Removed the security rules for the `userTokenRefreshFlags` collection from `firestore.rules`.
+    *   This simplifies the `processSignUp` function and ensures the "Can't determine Firebase Database URL" error (related to the initial Realtime Database attempt) remains resolved.
+The client will now be solely responsible for its token refresh strategy.

 ## 3. What's Left to Build (High-Level from `projectRoadmap.md`)